-- 1. Based on reliability requirements at 85°C. - 2.
-The duration is allowed at one out of six clock cycles (estimated SSO density over cycles).
-If the overshoot/undershoot occurs at one out of two cycles, the maximum overshoot/undershoot has to be reduced by 0.15 V. - 3.
-This table refers only to overshoot/undershoot limits for simultaneous switching I/Os. - 4.
-The device meets overshoot/undershoot specification requirements for PCI inputs with VCCI 3.45 V at 85 °C maximum, whereas the average toggling of inputs at one-sixth of PCI frequency is considered.
+1. Based on reliability requirements at 85°C.

+2. The duration is allowed at one cycle out of six clock cycles (estimated SSO density over cycles).
+If the overshoot/undershoot occurs at 1 out of 2 cycles, then the maximum overshoot/undershoot has to be reduced by 0.15 V.